tdewolff/minify/README.md

 - strip comments (except conditional comments)
 - shorten `doctype` and `meta` charset
 - lowercase tags, attributes and some values to enhance gzip compression

+Options:

+- `KeepDefaultAttrVals` do not remove default attribute value such as `<script type="text/javascript">`
+- `KeepWhitespace` do not remove whitespace between inline tags but still collapse multiple whitespace characters into one

 After recent benchmarking and profiling it became really fast and minifies pages in the 10ms range, making it viable for on-the-fly minification.